ismaelyatta/SaveeRattrapage/README.md

 Before you begin, ensure you have the following:

+- Android Studio: Make sure you have Android Studio installed.
+You can download it from [developer.android.com](https://developer.android.com/studio).
+- JDK : Make sure you have JDK 11 installed.
+You can download it from [oracle.com](https://www.oracle.com/fr/java/technologies/javase/jdk11-archive-downloads.html).
-- Node.js: Make sure you have Node.js installed.
-You can download it from [nodejs.org](https://nodejs.org/).
+- SDK android: Make sure you have JDK installed.
+You can download it from [developper.android.com](https://developer.android.com/tools/releases/platform-tools)

 ### Installation {#installation}